TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 3.1.1 =
+* Fixed: Get errors when saving settings referring to an empty category
+* Fixed: When showing one category at a time and selecting an empty category, categories with links stop showing the links that they contain

 = 3.1 =
 * Added ability to generate RSS feeds for a link page.
 * Added new option to show single categories using AJAX (previous mode) or HTML GET methods